Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 If both alleles are recessive, the recessive trait appears.

-The Punnett Square helps predict the possible combinations of these alleles.
+The Punnett Square helps predict these combinations.

 Practice Questions

-What is the difference between dominant and recessive traits?
+- What is the difference between dominant and recessive traits?

-Draw a Punnett Square for a cross between Tt and tt plants.
+- Draw a Punnett Square for a cross between Tt and tt plants.

-How can two parents with free earlobes have a child with attached earlobes?
+- How can two parents with free earlobes have a child with attached earlobes?

-Explain the difference between genotype and phenotype.
+- Explain the difference between genotype and phenotype.

-Why were pea plants suitable for Mendel’s experiments?
+- Why were pea plants suitable for Mendel’s experiments?

 Frequently Asked Questions